 Looking beyond “recovery” for future business success

-The pandemic has hurt, interrupted, and challenged us in ways we could have never predicted, not only personally, but in the way we do business.
-It has forced us to learn and adapt, and our CEO Rebecca Brooks says in her latest article for Forbes that the “time and place” before the pandemic began are gone.
-She says we need to focus on “Why A Renewal — Not A Recovery — Will Be Critical For Post-Pandemic Business Success.”
+The pandemic has hurt, interrupted, and challenged us in ways we could have never predicted.
+Not only personally, but in the way we do business as well.
+It has forced us to learn and adapt, and contend with the fact that the “time and place” before the pandemic began are gone.
+Alter Agents CEO Rebecca Brooks discusses all of this in her latest column for Forbes, titled “Why A Renewal — Not A Recovery — Will Be Critical For Post-Pandemic Business Success.”

 There is undoubtedly a lot to learn from the challenges of the past year and a half.
 Rebecca writes that “all of the pain and frustration and heartache we’ve felt at the shortcomings of our traditional systems and ways of working” provide an imperative, and an opportunity, to do things differently.
 From the way we work on a daily basis all the way to how we approach our client relationships, we can choose to look for renewal.